raganwald/javascript-allonge-six/manuscript/markdown/Functions/names.md

       // ...
     }

 In that it binds a name in the environment to a named function.
 However, there are two important differences.
-First, function declarations are *hosited* to the top of the function in which they occur.
+First, function declarations are *hoisted* to the top of the function in which they occur.

 Consider this example where we try to use the variable `fizzbuzz` as a function before we bind a function to it with `const`: